Geometric presentations of Lie groups and their Dehn functions: not 2-tame

-Now assume that both $\K_1$ and $\K_2$ are ultrametric, so that $\K$ is ultrametric as well; we use the functions $A=A_2$ and $B=B_2$ of Lemma \ref{exab}.
-By Lemma \ref{aireg1}, $|I|\ge |2\ell_1^n|_{\K}=|2|_{\K_1}|\ell_1|_{\K_1}^n$.
-By Lemma \ref{mst}, for each $R$ there is a bound $C(R)$ on norm of the integral of $\beta d\alpha$ over any triangle of diameter $\le R$.
-By ultrametricity and the combinatorial Stokes theorem, $C(R)$ is a bound for the norm of the integral of $\beta d\alpha$ over an arbitrary loop that can be decompose into triangles of diameter $\le R$.
-Since $(|2|_{\K_1}|\ell_1|_{\K_1}^n)$ is unbounded, this shows that for every $R$ there exists $n$ such that $\gamma_{1,n}$ cannot be decomposed into triangles of diameter $\le R$.
+\begin{itemize} \item $\K_1$ and $\K_2$ both non-Archimedean, $I=(2\ell_1^n,0)$: by ultrametricity of $\K_1$, and the combinatorial Stokes theorem, $C(R)$ is a bound for the norm of $\int\beta d\alpha$ over an arbitrary loop that can be decomposed into triangles of diameter $\le R$.
+Since $(|2|_{\K_1}|\ell_1|_{\K_1}^n)$ goes to infinity, this shows that for every $R$ there exists $n_0$ such that for every $n\ge n_0$, the loop $\gamma_{1,n}$ cannot be decomposed into triangles of diameter $\le R$.
 Thus the sequence $(\gamma_{1,n})$ has asymptotically infinite area.
-This shows that $G$ is not compactly presented. \end{proof}
+This shows that $G$ is not compactly presented. \item $\K_1$ Archimedean, $\K_2$ arbitrary, $I=(2\ell_1^n,0)$.
+Fix $R$ so that every combinatorial loop in $G$ can be decomposed into triangles of diameter $\le R$.
+Suppose that $\gamma_{1,n}$ can be decomposed into $j_n$ triangles of diameter $\le R$.
+By the combinatorial Stokes formula (see \S\ref{cst}) and Lemma \ref{mst}, $|I|\le C(R)j_n$.
+It follows that $j_n\ge 2|\ell_1|^n_{\K_1}/C(R)$.
+Hence the area of $\gamma_{1,n}$ grows at least exponentially, so the Dehn function of $G$ grows at least exponentially. \item $\K_2$ Archimedean, $\K_1$ non-Archimedean: $I=(0,2|\ell_1|^n)$.
+The argument is exactly as in the previous case. \end{itemize} \end{proof}

 \begin{rem} The assumption that $\K_1$ does not have characteristic two can be removed, but in that case we need to redefine $\int\beta d\alpha$ as $\sum_i\beta(c_i)(\alpha(c_{i+1})-\alpha(c_{i}))$.
 The drawback of this definition is that the integral is not invariant under conjugation.
 However, with the help of Lemma \ref{vk}, it is possible to conclude.
 Since we are not concerned with characteristic two here, we leave the details to the reader. \end{rem}